vizualizr/dev.o-m.kr/pages/css___BEM.md

 				    </div>
 				  </div>
 				  ```
-				- ==WHY== - Becasue in BEM,  elements should not own other elements.
+				- Becasue in BEM,  elements should not own other elements.
 If any element belongs to another it is not an element.
 It is a block.
 				- ```html
 				  <!-- CORRECT BEM STRUCTURE -->
 				  <div class="card">